lortordermur/sfcalcsheet/README.md

 #### How can I stay updated about new releases? ####

-The easiest way to not miss out on SFCalcSheet releases is to subscribe to the [Atom feed](https://github.com/lortordermur/sfcalcsheet/releases.atom).
-Alternatively you can join the [Discord channel](https://discord.gg/TTumbhQ) which will notify you of any commit to the repository.
+The easiest way to not miss out on SFCalcSheet releases is to subscribe to the [Atom feed](https://github.com/lortordermur/sfcalcsheet/releases.atom) or follow me [on Twitter](https://twitter.com/lortordermur).
+Alternatively you can join the [Discord channel](https://discord.gg/TTumbhQ) which will notify you of any commits to the repository.

 #### Does it really work in office suites other than LibreOffice? ####